EmberEmu/emberemu.github.io/content/post/introducing-hexi-binary-serialisation/index.md

 Like any respectable MMORPG server emulator, Ember needs to be able to handle network data, in and out.
 Over the years, a small collection of utilities has been built up to ensure any network data handling can be done quickly, effectively and perhaps most importantly, safely.

-That collection of utilities has now been spun out into its own dependency-free (minus the stdlib) library, available for drop-in use by other projects that want to be able to handle with minimal fuss and effort.
+That collection of utilities has now been spun out into its own dependency-free (minus the stdlib) library, available for drop-in use by other projects that want to handle binary data with minimal fuss and effort.
 Here are the key points:

 * Modern, C++23!
 * Cross-platform, tested with Clang, GCC and MSVC.